 First, a quick distinction between the behaviors and the outcomes as it is related to job performance.
 Behaviors are what you do while outcomes are what get done.
 Behaviors are the only component of job performance that are within 100% of your own control.
 So this is where I will focus.

 Outcomes, while good and necessary, differ depending on what work you do.
 They are the result your actions, but they are also very much influenced by factors outside of your control.
 For example, meeting a certain dollar amount for a sales target is an outcome.
 Whether you are a good salesperson or not, the market demands and product quality exert an influence on what is possible and how easy or difficult it is to achieve.

 Actively seeking to become a better performer, then, involves behavior.
+(And of course, access to the right tools and technology to enable your success.)
 For almost any job out there, there are eight universal categories of behavior that influence the outcome of your work:

 Take a look at the above list and determine where you can make changes.
 But… if this list is at all intimidating, remember this: “only the mediocre are always at their best.”

 Quick Base is an award-winning platform for creating custom solutions to everyday business challenges.
 Our customers have advanced their careers and gotten noticed at work because of the creative solutions they delivered with Quick Base (at companies like Sprint, UBM, Southwest Airlines, CCI Systems, and many more.
 See what else our impressive customers have done with our platform here.)

 Want to get noticed at work?
 Practice these 8 behaviors and empower yourself with the right technology that enables you to turn your ideas into action, and you’ll be unstoppable!
 Start a free 30-day trial of Quick Base today.